Google Sheets

 .

-Next, I configure another Key Press
+Next, you configure another Key Press

 node to input the password from the pass